Studentia/Studentia-Chatbot/README.md

 1. Introduction
 2. Tech Stack
 3. System Architecture
-4. Source Code Explanations: How to Build
+4. Source Code: How to Build
 5. Cosine Similarity Results
 6. Why We Use This Model
 7. How To Test & Install